-The Importance of Water in Human Beings
+The Importance of Water for Optimal Health

 All human beings require a certain amount of water for survival.
 But why is it so essential?
 Well, for one, it helps carry nutrients and oxygen to cells in the body and supports brain, heart, kidney, liver, skin, and skin health.
 Staying hydrated can also help keep you satiated and can lower the risk for obesity in adults.

 When you don’t drink enough water, you may see impacts on some aspects of cognitive function like vigor, memory, and your ability to pay attention.
 One study even found evidence suggesting that staying hydrated throughout life can lower your risk of heart failure.

 Looking for tips and tricks to help you stay adequately hydrated?
 Read what our dietitians recommend here.

 How Much Water Should You Drink in a Day